Top 10 Herbs for Horses And Blend Recipes

 Echinacea– This herb is one you need to keep on hand!
 It is full of medicinal purposes.
 Here is a link for you to read ALL the wonderful benefits!

 Corn silk –Zie mays- the stringy white by product off corn is usually thrown away is a diuretic.
 It has long been used to treat chronic inflammation of the urinary tract and kidneys.
 Many use it as a tea to help bladder and kidney infections.
+WHO KNEW that instead of throwing your corn stalks silk away you keep it and dry it and make a tea!
+How AWESOME!

 There are so many others, but these are foundational for most of my blend recipes.
 I give them individually too as needed and for our herb basket that our ministry uses to help folks who come to our ranch understand natural living.